 - It supports increased retention of information

-- It challenges students to think critically and hone 21st century skills such critical thinking, problem solving, persistence, collaboration and communication.
+- It challenges students to think critically and hone 21st century skills such as critical thinking, problem solving, persistence, collaboration and communication.

 - It improves students’ ability to gather, synthesize, and analyze data